- Module Code:

 Method of assessment

-One 2,000 word essay to be submitted on the day 5, week 7, in the term in which the course is taught (25%); one 2,500 word essay to be submitted on the day 5, week 1, in the term after the course is taught (40%); an oral presentation of 10 minutes presenting the selected essay topics for the first essay (5%); an oral presentation of 10 minutes presenting the selected essay topics for the second essay (10%); a written analysis of a reading of 500 words, to be submitted on the day of the lecture in week 5 (10%); a written analysis of a readings of 500 words, to be submitted on the day of the lecture in week 11 (10%).
+One 1,000 word essay to be submitted on the day 5, week 7, in the term in which the course is taught (30%); one 1,500 word essay to be submitted on the day 5, week 1, in the term after the course is taught (40%); two 10 minute oral presentations of the selected essay topics and bibliographic sources for the essays (15% + 15%).

 The following titles provide suitable introductory readings.
-The full reading list for this course will be made available from the convenor at the beginning of the course.
+The full reading list for this module will be made available from the convenor at the beginning of the module.

 - Hallen, Barry.
 2009 (20021).
 A Short History of African Philosophy.
 Bloomington and Indianapolis: Indiana University Press.